-The seventh group of junior high school students from the three disaster affected prefectures of Iwate, Miyagi, and Fukushima will arrive on July 29th for the Rainbow for Japan Kids program.
-The sixteen visitors will bring to nearly 150 total students who have been brought to Hawaii under this project since its inception in July 2011.
-As in previous visits, the students will stay in YMCA Camp Erdman on Oahu's North Shore engaging in outdoor activities with local children from local schools.
-The visitors will travel to the Big Island to experience traditional Hawaiian culture at Keahou Bay and stay at Kilauea Military Camp in the Hawaii Volcanoes National Park where they will hike around the craters, hear stories about the Polynesian discovery of the Islands, and do stargazing at night.
-Several Bridge Club Hawaii members will join the Japanese kids on the Big Island this time.
-Back on Oahu, the students will again engage in water activities at Hilton's Duke Kahanamoku Lagoon, courtesy of Hilton Grand Vacations/Waikiki Beach Activities, and make their own ukuleles at KoAloha Ukulele, courtesy of the KoAloha staff.
-The students are scheduled to return to Japan on August 7.
+Fifteen junior high students from Iwate, Miyagi, and Fukushima visited Hawaii in late July 2013 as the seventh group of Rainbow for Japan Kids.
+As previous visits, the students stayed at YMCA Camp Erdman on Oahu's North Shore engaging in outdoor activities with local children.
+The visitors then traveled to the Big Island to snorkel at Kahaluu Bay and stayed at Kilauea Military Camp in the Hawaii Volcanoes National Park where they hiked nature trails, learned about the Polynesian discovery of the Islands, and stargazed at night.
+This time, several Bridge Club Hawaii members joined the Japanese kids on the Big Island.
+Back on Oahu, the students were treated to water activities at Hilton's Duke Kahanamoku Lagoon courtesy of Hilton Grand Vacations/Waikiki Beach Activities and made their own ukuleles at KoAloha Ukulele to take back to Japan courtesy of the KoAloha staff.

 Thoughts on Donations from JASH President: